marghebelia/SOABB1/README.md

 * _age_ : age in decimal months
 * _Mois_ : age in months
 * _sexe_ : sex
-* _Timing_modif_ : the timing in mm:ss when the f0 mdification was applied
+* _Timing_modif_ : the timing in minutes when the f0 mdification was applied
 * _timing_modif_sec_ : the above but in seconds
 * _Type_modif_ : whether the f0 was shifted up (100) or down (-100) for that participant
 *  _Ordre_miroir_ : order of execution of the mirror task and interaction, which was counterbalanced
 *  Demographic information such as whether the child was exposed to multiple languages or not (_monolingue_), whether they could hold their head up (_tete_) and sitting up (_assis_), whether they locomoted autonomously (_deplacement_), information about the type of vocalisations they produced (_vocalisation_), whether the child had had ear infections or hearing problems (_audition_pb_).
 This information was collected in a questionnaire which is part of the laboratory’s standard intake protocol, to collect background information for multiple ongoing studies.
 *  _Mirror_recognition_ :  Whether the child touched the red mark on their forehead, showing signs of recognising the reflection as themselves (0 = No, 1 = Yes).

 _N_sounds_details.csv_ is generated at the end of Script 1 and contains the start and end times of parent and child vocalisations and the vocalisation type, the phase in which it was produced (BL: baseline - before f0 modification or EXP: experimental - after f0 modification).
-It does not yet include the f0, which is extracted in Script 2 based on this file.
+It does not yet include the f0, which is extracted in Script 2.
+This file contains the same information as _N_f0_HNR_RMS.csv_ (see below) minus the information relative to the f0, HNR and RMS.

-_N_f0_HNR_RMS.csv_ is the final dataset generated at the end of Script 2, used to run the main analyses.
+_N_f0_HNR_RMS.csv_ is the final dataset generated at the end of Script 2.
+Script 3 runs on this file.
 Relevant information is included in the following columns:
 * _file_ : the audio filename;
-* _start_times_ : start time of each vocalisation in seconds.milliseconds from the start of the audio recording
+* _start_times_ : start time of each vocalisation in seconds from the start of the audio recording
-* _stop_times_ : end time of each vocalisation in seconds.milliseconds from the start of the audio recording
+* _stop_times_ : end time of each vocalisation in seconds from the start of the audio recording
 * _duration_ : the duration of the vocalisation
 * _phase_ : either baseline (BL) or experimental (EXP)
 * _who_ : dentifies the producer of the vocalisation, namely the infant (_B_), the caregiver (_M_), overlapping vocalisations from both (_CoV_), two non-overlapping vocalisations within the same segment (_T_).
 The latter category occurred mainly in the first phase of the study, when audio files were segmented using an automatic machine learning algorithm (https://github.com/LAAC-LSCP/VTC), before we transitioned to manual coding, which proved more reliable for our purposes and our kind of data.